MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-09-17-mech-interp-part-1-mlp-analysis.markdown

 ## MLP Analysis

+Now we move on to analysing the MLP layers of the Transformer Block.
+The Transformer Block contains two main MLP layers, the 4096 dim which immediately follows the Attention Embed + Residual + LayerNorm output, and then another 1024 dim MLP layer which follows the 4096 dim layer.
+For the Tiny Stories model, it uses the GPT-J architecture which uses [GeLU](https://arxiv.org/pdf/1606.08415.pdf) as the activation function.

 ### MLP Embedding Analysis

 | Metric                              | MLP prompt_len * 1024 | MLP prompt_len * 4096 |